Lake Toya to the Sea of Japan

 Transfer to Yoichi Station, Farewells

-Our tour finishes after breakfast today; we take you to the Yoichi JR Station.
+Our tour finishes after breakfast today; we will take you to the Yoichi JR Station.
 We recommend that you visit the historic port town of Otaru, which is only half an hour train ride from Yoichi, on the way to Sapporo.

 Please note that the route on the map doesn’t indicate the actual cycling routes.